 Babies cry for all sorts of reasons.
 Hunger.
 Thirst.
 Discomfort.
 Sometimes just to exercise their lungs.

-Finally, one day, at wits end, I called the county nurse.
-She came over and when she arrived, I put my son down.
-Of course he started crying almost immediately.
-I jumped up to go get him, tears streaming down my face and the county nurse told me to sit down again.
+Finally, at wits end, I called the county nurse.
+When she arrived, I put my son down.
+Of course, he started crying immediately.
+I jumped up to go get him, tears streaming down my face.
+The county nurse told me to sit down again.
 “But he’s crying,” I sobbed.

 “I can hear him,” she said.
 “Before you go get him, I want to ask you a few questions.
 It will only take a couple of minutes.”